tachyonics/smockable/README.md

-    // Set up expected behavior with range matching let expectedUser = User(id: "123", name: "John Doe") when(expectations.fetchUser(id: "100"..."999"), useValue: expectedUser)
+    // Set up expected behavior with range matching let expectedUser = User(id: "123", name: "John Doe") when(expectations.fetchUser(id: "100"..."999"), return: expectedUser)

-    // For functions with no return type, use successWhen successWhen(expectations.updateUser(.any))
+    // For functions with no return type, use when(:times:complete) when(expectations.updateUser(.any), complete: .withSuccess)

     // Create the mock
     let mockService = MockUserService(expectations: expectations)